 Like most buyers in attendance, she found value in finding new products, sourcing new vendors, establishing and cultivating relationships, and writing orders.
 "I had a few brands I was looking forward to seeing in person," said Assata, who attended all three shows.
 "I browse their sites online, but I got a chance to meet them.
+I placed In Orlando, the three shows attracted more than 400 exhibitors.
+MAGIC had 250 brands, WWIN had 100 companies, and OFFPRICE had 70 exhibitors.

-I placed some orders, and that process was exciting.
+some orders, and that process was exciting.
 Now that I've established relationships with reps at these companies, it will be helpful when I need to call and talk to someone."